cloudmesh-community/book/chapters/pi/setup-ultimate.md

 and download the image into the folder of your choice (we assume `~/Download`).

-#### Etcher form Windows and macOS
+#### Etcher form Windows and macOS, Linux

-An easy way to burn a SD Cards on Windows and macOS is with a programm called Etcher.
+An easy way to burn a SD Cards on Windows, macOS, and Linux is with a programm called Etcher.
 Etcher can be downloaded from

 * <https://etcher.io/>

 Chose the download suitable for your OS.
 On Windows you ahve a couple of options.
 We recommend that you use the 64 bit Installer version if your OS supports it.
 If you have a Windows 32bit OS, it may be time to upgrade your computer and/or OS.
+Also on Linux you need to make sure you distingush between 32bit and 64bit.

+#### Windows 10

+Once you download it, start Etcher and select the unzipped Raspbian image file.
+Now select the drive of the SD card. click Burn and your image will be written to the SD card.
+You can monitor the progress an once it is completed the SD card will automatically unmount.
+Use it now in your Raspberry Pi.

+The process is the same as the one on macOS

 #### macOS